Quantum algorithm

 • How the necessary swapping of qubits between \( \hat U_k(t) \) is implemented.

-• QSWAP - The \(\hat U_k(t) \) involving two spins are implemented as gates that also swap the position of the two qubits
+• QSWAP - The \(\hat U_k(t) \) involving two spins are implemented as gates that also swap the position of the two qubits.
+This algorithm uses the ParityBased algorithm for multi-qubit terms.

 QSWAP